Shakeelkhuhro/Shakeel-Khuhro/README.md

 ## HTML:

-Markup language for structuring the web page.
+A markup language for structuring the web page.

 ## CSS: